-Prerequisite: ENG 101 or concurrent enrollment Criminology is an examination of crime, theories of criminal development, type of offenders, crime statistics, and incarcerated penology.
+Prerequisite: ENG 101

+Criminology is an examination of crime, theories of criminal development, type of offenders, crime statistics, and incarcerated penology.
 The course emphasizes the general education special requirements of ethnic/race/gender awareness (ERG).

 SOC 225 Marriage and Family in a Changing Society (3)